Kenya

 Kenya's Asian Outcasts

-This article discusses about the Asians settled in Nairobi, Kenya.
+Walk down the frenzied, color-splashed side streets of Nairobi where most people do their shopping.
+This is Africa, but for block after block, the signs on the dukas, as the shops are called, evoke India and Pakistan: Ganijee Glass Mart, Indian Emporium, Patel & Co., Shah & Sons, Ghela Manck, Hindustan Boot Co., Bombay Sweet Mart.
 Most of the shops of downtown Nairobi are in the hands of Indians and Pakistanis.
-Living in a land run by African blacks, are the most visible evidence of the gravest minority problem in East Africa today.
-There are 350,000 Asians, as the Indians and Pakistanis are called here, among East Africa's 29 million people.
+Wearing Benares saris and Punjabi pants and Sikh turbans, these shopkeepers and their families, with their jet black hair, enormous black eyes and pale brown skin, living in a land run by African blacks, are the most visible evidence of the gravest minority problem in East Africa today.
+There are 350,000 Asians, as the Indians and Pakistanis are called here, among East Africa’s 29 million people.
 About half of them live in Kenya, a quarter in Tanzania, a quarter in Uganda.
-They are the shopkeepers, clerks, artisans and foreman of East Africa.
-The Asians fill just those jobs and places that Africans believe they now have enough experience and training to take.
-Although they are called Asians, many either were born in East Africa or have spent most of their lives there.
-They consider East Africa as their home.
+They are the shopkeepers, clerks, artisans and foremen of East Africa, resented and often despised by the Africans who feel cut off from the economies of their own countries.
+The Asians fill just those jobs and places that Africans believe they now have enough experience and training to take...

 August 11, 1969